Frequently Asked Questions

 It is patchy.
 In the centre of the harbour is Ok but in the bays with the big cliffs coverage may be limited.
 Phones may not work everywhere, but will work somewhere.
 Texting is the most reliable form of communication on the harbour.

 The houseboat is available from 10am.
 If you cannot make this time please advise us of your expected arrival time.
 Sometimes the charter party may arrive or leave in groups at different times.
 We can accomodate this (as long as its not at night).
 We will arrange to meet the second group at the wharf at the specified time then take them to the Houseboat in our Harbour Taxi.
 There is a charge of $50 for this transfer.
 We cannot put people on the boat after dark as Maple Leaf cannot be driven at night and must be secure on anchor or a mooring one hour before darkness.
 (Maritime NZ terms).
 You can find out about our water taxi service from here .

-Yes.
-The town of Whangaroa offers the Marlin Hotel, the Whangaroa Big Gamefish Club and for basic supplies The Boyd Gallery store.
-At Totara North is the Gumstore Bar and Grill.
-For access to all, you will have to anchor your houseboat and visit the restaurants in your dinghy.
+Not currently.
+The town of Whangaroa offers the Whangaroa Big Gamefish Club and meals may be available there in evenings over the summer months.
+At Totara North the Gumstore Bar and Grill serves meals.
+It is a good idea to contact to check opening hours.
+For access to shore you will have to anchor the houseboat and use the dinghy available with the Maple Leaf.